-Often what we mistake as a preference for civility...for space-giving, for deference, for "nice"ness...is really a strong desire for comfort: Please don't bother my calm.
+Often what some of us mistake as a preference for civility...for space-giving, for deference, for "nice"ness...is really a strong desire for comfort: Please don't bother my calm.
 Please let's not get too carried away.
 Please let me just get back to my nice day with my nice old friends in my nice house with my nice family.
 We can be around one another, but please don't expect our encounters to change things.
-There are deep, cultural roots of this in Minnesota that can be traced back to Scandinavian norms, but this isn't just a Minnesota phenomenon.
+There are deep, cultural roots of this in Minnesota that can be traced back to Scandinavian norms, but this isn't merely a Minnesota phenomenon.

 "Nice" just doesn't cut it right now.
-Our nation is long past the need for us all to change.
+Our nation is long past the need for serious change.
 No where was I taught this better than in reading A Good Time for the Truth: Race in Minnesota.
-While this series of essays highlight the ways white-centric cultures exclude BIPOC, it has a lot to teach white folks everywhere.
-When we worship at the altar of "niceness," or even a sanitized, emotionless "civility," we render ourselves completely unmotivated and unable to change the systems of oppression our nation has relied on for far too long.
+While this series of essays highlight the ways white-centric cultures exclude BIPOC cultures, it has a lot to teach white folks everywhere.
+When humans worship at the altar of "niceness," or even a sanitized, emotionless "civility," we render ourselves completely unmotivated and unable to change the systems of oppression our nation has relied on for far too long.

-Releasing "niceness" has far-reaching implications for how we lead, facilitate, and train.
+Releasing "niceness" has far-reaching implications for leadership, facilitation, and training.
 This is still unfolding in my practice, but I'll share some questions for you to ponder as you design your next agenda, strategic process, or curriculum: